 If you are tolerating your infusions well in the clinic, your doctor or nurse may administer your infusions at home under the direction of your specialist.

-Consult your doctor and he or she will decide when you need your next infusion.
+If you miss an infusion, consult your doctor and he/she will decide when you need your next infusion.

-What will happen if I stop taking VPRIV?
+What will happen if I stop using VPRIV?

 Your doctor will decide if you should stop using VPRIV.
-If you want to know what will happen if you stop taking VPRIV, ask your doctor.
+If you want to know what will happen if you stop using VPRIV, ask your doctor.

 There is no experience with overdose of VPRIV.
 In the unlikely event that this may occur, your doctor will arrange the appropriate care.